godotengine/godot-docs/classes/class_visualshadernodecustom.rst

 - :ref:`String<class_String>` **_get_category** **(** **)** |virtual|

 Override this method to define the category of the associated custom node in the Visual Shader Editor's members dialog.
+The path may look like ``"MyGame/MyFunctions/Noise"``.

 Defining this method is **optional**.
 If not overridden, the node will be filed under the "Custom" category.